mattiascockburn/tech-notes/firewalld/vmbridge.md

 = Bridge with masquerading for VMs

 I have an internal bridge named `labnet_bridge`.
 This will be set to the `internal` zone of firewalld.
 The network of this adapter will be 10.44.44.0/24.
-The external zone (hooked up to the interwebz) will be called `public`.
+The external zone (hooked up to the interwebz, adapter eth0) will be called `public`.

 Make sure stuff like `ebtables` is installed correctly.
 It might not be on Archlinux.
 Also make sure `ip_forwarding` is enabled in the kernel.